terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_3_1_x.html.markdown

 Notice that all the metadata entries from the set of `metadata_entry` are required for CSE to fetch the OVA file:
 * `kind`: Needs to be set to `TKGm` in all cases, as *Native* is not supported yet.
 * `kubernetes`: Same as above.
-* `kubernetes_version`: When the OVA is downloaded from VMware Customer Connect, the version appears as part of the file name.
+* `kubernetes_version`: When the OVA is downloaded from VCloud Customer Connect, the version appears as part of the file name.
 * `name`: OVA full file name.
-VMware Customer Connect should provide already the downloaded OVA with a proper canonical name.
+VCloud Customer Connect should provide already the downloaded OVA with a proper canonical name.
-* `os`: When the OVA is downloaded from VMware Customer Connect, the OS appears as part of the file name.
+* `os`: When the OVA is downloaded from VCloud Customer Connect, the OS appears as part of the file name.
 * `revision`: Needs to be always `1`.
 This information is internally used by CSE.

 Alternatively, you can upload the OVA file using `cse` CLI.
 This command line tool is explained in the next step.